 Day Strain measures the Strain you have accumulated over the course of an entire day.

-While individual workouts receive Strain Scores to indicate your level of cardiovascular effort for that discrete period of time, Day Strain provides you with a full picture of the Strain you are putting on your body each day.
+While individual workouts receive Strain Scores to indicate solitary levels of cardiovascular effort (for a discrete period of time), Day Strain provides you with a full picture of the Strain you are putting on your body each day.

 Day Strain is useful in determining what non-exercise activities are contributing the most to your accumulated Strain.
 This can help you optimize planning your days leading up to a competition or help you identify daily activities that may be contributing to elevated Strain.
 In addition, Day Strain takes into account Activities you may not consider to be workouts, such as your daily commute.

 To learn more about Strain, check out our WHOOP Podcast No. 26: Understanding Strain.